xpack-dev-tools/meson-build-xpack/README-RELEASE.md

 ## Test if the npm binaries can be installed with xpm

-Run the `tests/scripts/trigger-travis-xpm-install.sh` file, this will install the package on Intel Linux 64-bit, macOS and Windows 64-bit.
+Run the `tests/scripts/trigger-travis-xpm-install.sh` script, this will install the package on Intel Linux 64-bit, macOS and Windows 64-bit.

 The test results are available from: